MCS Expands Research Pipeline Through Undergraduate Programs

 When he arrived at Carnegie Mellon University this summer to conduct research in the Mellon College of Science as part of a National Science Foundation Research Experience for Undergraduates, he brought a host of skills in chemistry, mathematics, computer science and linguistics.
-Working with Gabe Gomes, an assistant professor in the Departments of Chemistry and Chemical Engineering, Regio has been working to solve problems related to scientists using automated laboratories.
+Working with Gabriel Gomes, an assistant professor in chemistry, Regio has been working to solve problems related to scientists using automated laboratories.

 “My research this summer has been at an intersection between data science, chemistry and machine learning,” said Regio, who worked on turning scientific literature related to experimental methods into machine-readable representations of synthetic procedures.

 “When I first arrived, I thought research would be a straight path from A to B. But there’s been windy paths and some dead ends.
 I’ve learned when to be persistent on frustrating days and when to take a step back,” Regio said.
 “There is a lot of the creative process in research.
 After this experience I know I want to go to graduate school and be surrounded by people who are at the cutting-edge of their fields.”